 Phase 2: Residual Waste Treatment

-Together, all four councils have procured a treatment contract to divert mainly household black bag waste.
+Together, all four councils have procured a treatment contract to divert mainly household rubbish (previously referred to as black bag waste).
 Landfill tax set by the Government is set to increase by £8 per tonne every year until at least 2014, so we must divert as much waste from landfill as possible.

 The New Earth Solutions site at Avonmouth has started receiving waste from 1 April.
-Once the metals, glass and other recyclable items have been taken out, the rest of your black bag waste is processed at this mechanical biological treatment plant (MBT) to make a product which is like compost, but can’t be used on agricultural land (unlike the compost we make from your food waste).
+Once the metals, glass and other recyclable items have been taken out, the rest of your rubbish (previously referred to as black bag waste) is processed at this mechanical biological treatment plant (MBT) to make a product which is like compost, but can’t be used on agricultural land (unlike the compost we make from your food waste).
 Instead, it is used as a soil conditioner to improve land on brownfield sites such as industrial land, making it suitable for future development.
 For more information on New Earth Solutions, please go to their website at http://www.newearthsolutions.co.uk/.

 The West of England Joint Waste Core Strategy (JWCS) has been adopted and came into effect on 25 March 2011.
 The JWCS is a Development Plan to set out the vision and objectives for sustainable waste management and sets the planning framework up to 2026 reflecting the waste hierarchy.
 It contains Development Management Policies and has superseded most of the Local Plan waste management policies.
 It also allocates two residual waste facility sites in the B&NES area; the Former Fuller's Earth Works in Bath and Broadmead Lane in Keynsham.
 Other sites have been allocated in the other Partnership authority area - Bristol, South Gloucestershire and North Somerset.
 Unlike the Joint Waste Strategy which is only concerned with residual municipal waste, the Development Plan is concerned with all waste including that generated by commerce, business and industry.